tupeajay523/Ecommerce_Data_Analy/README.md

-# Ecommerce_Data_Analy
+# Ecommerce_Data_Analy(PowerBI)

+Summary:
+I spearheaded the development of an advanced analytics solution using PowerBI for ecommerce data analysis.

+Key highlights of my work include:
-• Created interactive dashboard to track and analyze online sales data
+1. Interactive Dashboard Creation: Designed and implemented an interactive dashboard to monitor and analyze online sales data efficiently.

-• Used complex parameters to drill down in worksheet and customization using filters and slicers

-• Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations

-• Used different types of customized visualization (bar chart, pie chart, donut chart, clustered bar chart, scatter chart, line chart, area chart, map, slicers, etc)
+2. Drill-Down Capabilities: Incorporated complex parameters to facilitate drill-down functionalities within the dashboard, enabling users to delve deeper into specific aspects of the data.

+3. Customization with Filters and Slicers: Implemented extensive customization options using filters and slicers, allowing users to tailor the analysis to their specific needs and preferences.

+4. Data Manipulation and Calculation: Utilized advanced techniques such as connecting data sources, joining tables, and performing calculations to manipulate and enhance the dataset for analysis purposes.

+5. User-Driven Parameters: Enabled user-driven parameters for visualizations, empowering users to dynamically adjust and explore different dimensions of the data.

+6. Diverse Visualization Types: Leveraged a variety of customized visualization types, including bar charts, pie charts, donut charts, clustered bar charts, scatter charts, line charts, area charts, maps, and slicers.
+Each visualization type was strategically chosen to effectively convey insights and facilitate better decision-making.

+Overall, my work on the Ecommerce_Data_Analy(PowerBI) project demonstrates a comprehensive understanding of data analytics principles and proficient use of PowerBI tools to deliver actionable insights for optimizing online sales performance.